- MA Degree

 All Colleges, however, make an exception for members of the University, whether currently resident or returning for a visit.
 Given the press of numbers with whom our Porters have to deal, it is good to have some easy means of identification.
 That is why we have produced the Trinity College Members’ Card.
 If you are able to show it at the Great Gate you will normally be welcomed, and without further question.
 Please note that very occasionally there may be exceptional circumstances which will result in members and their guests not being able to gain entry to some areas of the College.
 We would, however, ask that you respect the privacy of current members living in College and note that it is generally not possible to visit one’s old rooms.

-The members’ card should also enable you to visit any other College or College building, including King’s College Chapel, second only in grandeur to our own Wren Library.
-You may also benefit from a 10% discount on all purchases at Heffers bookshop and, if you wish to order over the phone, take advantage of free post and packing in the UK.
+Your members’ card should also enable you to visit any other College or College building, including King’s College Chapel.
+You are also entitled to a 10% discount on all purchases at Heffers bookshop and, if you wish to order over the phone, take advantage of free postage and packing in the UK.

 If you do not already have a Members’ Card, or have lost it, please contact the Alumni Relations & Development Office and one will be sent out to you.